 Video of the Day

-As you age, your muscles begin to shrink and lose mass and your strength decreases.
-Additionally, the speed at which your body converts food to energy slows, your flexibility is reduced and your bones become more fragile.
-Some individuals will stay active and alert throughout their lives, while others may have a harder time and experience common conditions such as osteoporosis and osteoarthritis, which can lead to a decrease in activity and quality of life.
-Regular exercise and activity provided by a personal training program along with a healthy diet can help offset these effects of aging.
+Some individuals will stay active throughout their lives, while others may have a harder time and experience common age-related conditions such as osteoporosis and osteoarthritis, which can lead to a decrease in activity and quality of life.
+Other common illnesses such as hypertension, dementia and depression can also limit the activity of older adults.

 Personal Training Program Features

-While participating in a personal training program, you can expect to be involved in some form of aerobic activity such as walking, swimming, stationary bike or any other activity that can get your heart pumping.
-This is beneficial because it helps strengthen the hardest-working muscle in your body -- your heart -- improves your respiratory system and lowers your blood pressure.
+While participating in a personal training program, elderly adults can expect to be involved in some form of aerobic activity such as walking, swimming, riding a stationary bike or any other activity that gets the heart pumping.
 Muscle-strengthening activities will also be a component of a personal training program.
 These activities consist of some form of progressive weight-training program or weight-bearing calisthenics that involve the major muscle groups to help increase strength and bone density.
-Flexibility training will be part of the program to increase flexibility in the major muscle groups as well as improve joint motion.
-This will help improve coordination, decrease injury risk and improve blood supply to the tissues.
-The training regimen may also include balance exercises for those who have frequent falls or mobility problems.

 Stretching exercises to promote flexibility will be included, as well as functional training such as balance exercises.
 Activities will typically be low-impact to protect the joints and reduce stress on the musculoskeletal system.
 Nutrition may be addressed to ensure seniors are getting enough calories and nutrients to support physical activity and overall health.